0x-Professor/SecureTasker/README.md

 ## 📄 License

-This project is licensed under the MIT License
+This project is licensed under the miT License

 ## 🙏 Acknowledgments

 - OWASP for security guidelines
 - Supabase for secure backend infrastructure
 - Next.js team for security-first framework
-- Security community for best practices
+- Security community for best Solutions
+-

 ---